India's toy industry has seen success no one could have imagined: PM Modi - ExBulletin

 He said toys worth more than Rs 3,000 crore were being imported but declined by 70%.

 “It is a matter of joy that during this period, India exported toys worth over Rs 2,600 crore to foreign countries.
-Whereas previously, only toys worth Rs 300-400 crore came out of India.
+Whereas earlier, only toys worth Rs 300-400 crore was coming out of India.
 This all happened during the Corona period,” Modi said.

 He noted that he had spoken earlier about India having the potential to become a powerhouse in toy exports.